 The Huguenot Library is currently housed with UCL Special Collections at The National Archives and welcomes as readers both members and non-members of the Huguenot Society.

 Access and opening times

-The Library is open to Huguenot Library readers on Tuesdays from 9.00 to 19.00 and on Wednesdays from 9.00 to 17.00.
+The Library is open on Tuesdays and Wednesdays from 9.30 to 17.00 (19.00 on Tuesdays).

 You will be able to request up to 6 books or 6 archive boxes per visit, or a combination of the two (e.g. 2 archive boxes and 4 books).
 Please note that you will not be able to order further material on the day of your visit.
 We may also have to limit access to material which is fragile or contains confidential information.

 After booking an appointment, you will need to complete an application form and will receive an accreditation letter, confirming the date of your visit and the items reserved.
-Please remember to bring this letter with you when you visit the Library.
+Please remember to bring this letter with you in electronic format when you visit the Library.

 Please also remember to bring a form of photographic identification (i.e. a current UK Driving Licence, a valid passport, or a UCL ID if you are a UCL member).